timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

 ![Order Microservice](../images/microservice-architecture-cache.png)

-To modify the order service to use services on TAP lets first import it into our IDE's workshpace.
+To modify the order service to use services on TAP lets first import it into our IDE's workspace.

 Open the Explorer view in the IDE.